NARPNet/NARPNet_NCS/README.md

 ## Overview

-These macros are intended to make ist as simple as practical for NCS's to run the NARPNet Digital Net.
+These macros are intended to make it as simple as practical for NCS's to run the NARPNet Digital Net.
 Making it simple is helpful in promoting more NCS's to help shoulder the load of running a reliable weekly net.